 Please rate topic.

-A 3-year-old male has decreased use of his left elbow after his mother grabbed his arm and attempted to lead him across the street.
-Physical exam demonstrates guarding of the extremity with a slightly flexed and pronated arm, elbow swelling, and focal tenderness.
+A 3-year-old male has a refusal to move his left elbow after his mother grabbed his arm and attempted to lead him across the street.
+Physical exam demonstrates guarding of the extremity with the elbow held in flexed and pronated position.
 A lateral radiograph is shown in Figure A. What is the most appropriate first step in management?

 Aspiration of the elbow joint with blood cultures